Do I have to take vacation time to attend classes?

 How do I register for a class?

-- Check the class status for full or accepting.
+- Scroll down to check dates and class status for full or accepting.

 Where is my Class located?